NonStandardModel/CaribbeanStudPoker_Simulator/README.md

 Run the compiled binary with number of simulations as 1st argument.
 For example to run 10 million simulations:
 `./StudPokerSim 10000000`

+### Speed Notes
+On ThinkPad T490s laptop I get an average of >1 million games per second.
+This is after the few optimizations that have been made:
+- better checking for straight with ACE as the lowest card
+- made sort5, sort2, count5, count2 functions to be used on arrays of length 5 and 2 (instead of generic sort and count)
+Before the above mentioned changes I was getting average ~105s for 100 million simulations using blind strategy, after the changes it has dropped to ~90s.
+The biggest single contributor to this has been the straight check optimization.